It's All Wrapped Up at Johnstons of Elgin

 You might also be surprised to see an Indian Pistachio Tree and a Tibetan Cherry Tree.

 Golden Age of Travel

-As part of this years Autumn/Winter Collection shown at the London Fashion Show was the latest designs inspired by the Golden Age of Travel.
-During the 1920's and 30's when steam ships, planes and motorcars opened up new opportunities to travel adventures.
-The luxury collection includes double-faced matte cashmere, lightweight merino wool and intarsia knits.
+As part of this year, Autumn/Winter Collection shown at the London Fashion Show were the latest designs inspired by the Golden Age of Travel.
+During the 1920s and 30s when steamships, planes, and motorcars opened up new opportunities to travel adventures.
+The luxury collection includes double-faced matte cashmere, lightweight merino wool, and intarsia knits.

 "Our aviation-inspired Hand Knit Intarsia Cardigan is one example, hand intarsia knitted in Scotland using a technique that utilises over 200 years of expertise.
 Each colour of this limited edition piece is meticulously laid in by hand, one row at a time, with one garment taking 10 hours to knit" - Johnstons of Elgin.